Effective as of June 1, 2017.

 Attn: Chief Executive Officer

-UserVoice has further committed to refer unresolved privacy complaints under the U.S.-Swiss Safe Harbor Principles to an independent dispute resolution mechanism, the BBB EU SAFE HARBOR DISPUTE RESOLUTION, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by UserVoice, you may contact the BBB EU SAFE HARBOR DISPUTE RESOLUTION program at the address below:
+UserVoice has further committed to refer unresolved privacy complaints under the EU-US and Swissr-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit bbb.org/EU-privacyshield/for-eu-consumers for more information and to file a complaint.

 If you have any questions about this privacy statement, the practices of the UserVoice Website and UserVoice Services, or your dealings with UserVoice, please contact us at: firstname.lastname@example.org